rssnyder/rssnyder/README.md

 ### Hi there 👋

 - 🤔 [See what I am thinking](https://thoughts.rileysnyder.org/)
-- 🏛️ During the day I help manage an enterprise AWS platform using Python, CDK, Terraform, and more for a financial company.
+- 🏛️ During the day I manage an enterprise [AWS platform](https://about.gitlab.com/topics/devops/what-is-a-devops-platform-engineer/) using Python, CDK, Terraform, and more for a financial company.
 - 🔭 At night I run a bot hosting service, building financial displays for use in discord servers.
 - 🏘️ For personal projects I run everything on local Ubuntu machines, or using Digital Ocean for paid work.
 - 🐍 Proficant in: `Python, Linux Systems, Terraform, and AWS`